If you are struggling, my story will hopefully inspire you that change can happen.

-And most importantly and life-changingly, I learned how to not let my past failings and behaviours, which had dogged me for so many years, become a reason to become my story.
+And most importantly, I learned how to not let my past failings and behaviours, which had dogged me for so many years define my life.

-We are all victims of something that has happened at some point in our lives.
-We torture ourselves with things that were said or not said, and about what happened or didn’t happen or things that haven’t even happened yet.
+We are all victims of problems, shortcomings or disappointment that has happened at some point in our lives.
+We torture ourselves with things that were said or not said, things that happened or things that haven’t even happened yet.

-It’s the reason you put up with things you are unhappy with every day because at some point in life, you decided that this is the way it will always be and that you just weren’t good enough and that you’d just settle for the way you are.
+It’s the reason you put up with things you are unhappy with every day.
+At some point in life, you decided that this is the way it will always be and that you just weren’t good enough or that you’d just settle for the way you are.

 We attach so much meaning to everything, don’t we?